-The assets of the City of Terrell Hills exceeded its liabilities at the close of the most recent fiscal year by \$12.8 million (net position).
-Of this amount, \$5.4 million is for the City's ongoing operations.
+The assets of the City of Terrell Hills exceeded its liabilities at the close of the most recent fiscal year by \$12.5 million (net position).
+Of this amount, \$5.8 million is for the City's ongoing operations.

-During the year, the City's expenses were \$473 thousand less than the \$6.6 million generated in taxes and other revenues for governmental activities.
-The total cost of the City's programs increased 3.2% from the prior year, primarily from employee cost of living and longevity raises.
-Minimal program changes were made for the 2018 year.
+During the year, the City's expenses were \$265 thousand more than the \$7 million generated in taxes and other revenues for governmental activities.
+The total cost of the City's programs increased 18.6% from the prior year.
+14.9% of the increase related to changes in pension benefits.
+The remaining increase of 3.7% was primarily from employee cost of living and longevity raises.
+Minimal program changes were made for the 2019 year.